learningequality/morango/docs/architecture/index.rst

 Partitions
 ----------

-A *partition* is a colon-delimited string that defines a subset of the `syncable models <#syncable-models>`__ in a `profile <#profiles>`__.
+A **partition** is a string that defines a subset of the `syncable models <#syncable-models>`__ in a `profile <#profiles>`__.
 Taken together, the partitions of a profile define mutually exclusive and complete segmented coverage of all syncable model records.

-For example, a syncable model record like a content interaction log might be associated with a user in a facility.
-The combination of the user and the facility could be used to define a partition like ``${facility_id}:${user_id}`` for that and other similar records.

-Partition strings are constructed to be hierarchical.
-"Containment" of one partition in another can be checked with a simple Python ``startswith`` string check.
-Here, the partition ``${facility_id}:${user_id}`` would be contained in the partition ``${facility_id}`` for user ``U1`` in facility ``F1`` because ``"F1:U1".startswith("F1") == True``.
-The leading part of a partition string designating the parent partition is called a *partition prefix*.

-Partition strings use colon characters to delimit levels of the hierarchy and `Python template strings <https://docs.python.org/3/library/string.html#template-strings>`__ to dynamically insert source IDs of models.
+Partition strings use colon characters to delimit levels of a hierarchy, and `Python template strings <https://docs.python.org/3/library/string.html#template-strings>`__ to dynamically insert source IDs of models.
 Aside from this, Morango places no constraints on the structure of partition strings, and they can be constructed using any convention or strategy.
+A leading part part of a colon-delimited partition string designating some parent partition is called a **partition prefix**.

+As a hypothetical example, a record for a syncable model like a content interaction log might be associated with a syncable user in a syncable facility.
+The combination of the user ID and the facility ID could be used to dynamically define a partition like ``${facility_id}:${user_id}`` for that and other similar records.
+"Containment" of partitions in the hierarchy can be checked with a simple Python ``startswith`` string check between partitions.
+In the example above, the partition ``${facility_id}:${user_id}`` is said to be contained by the partition ``${facility_id}`` for user ``U1`` in facility ``F1`` because ``"F1:U1".startswith("F1") == True`` and ``F1`` is the partition prefix.

 In Kolibri, we currently have five mutually-exclusive partitions in the ``facilitydata`` profile, where the source ID of the facility is the ``dataset_id``: